waiphyo69/ruby_rpn_cli/README.md

 ## Todo

-Have calculator class also be able to accept composite RPN strings such as '1 2 3 + -'
+Have calculator class also be able to accept composite RPN format strings such as '1 2 3 + -'

+DRY the integration test code a bit better

 Find a better CLI integration test flow

-Implement more interfaces
+Implement more interface classes